chavarera/PythonScript/Basic/Introduction.md

 ## Python

 #### What is python?
+- Python is an interpreted,high level,general purpose programming languagecreated by **Guido Van Rossum**.
-Python is high level language now a days most commonly used by scientists, data analysist, and too many people to solving real time problems
+- Python is high level language now a days most commonly used by scientists, data analysist, and too many people to solving real time problems.
+- Python support multiple programming paradigms such as structural programming,procedural,object oriented and functional programming
+- Python is  to be an easily readable language.

 #### Who can learn python?
-Anyone.
-Even those people who doesn't know any other programing language.
+- Anyone.
+- For absolute beginers with no prior programming exprience.

+### Is it easy to learn Python?
+- Python is very readable.
+- You won't waste a lot of time memorizing the arcane syntax that other programming languages present you.
+- Python is syntax wise very easy language so i don't think it will take more time to pick it up.

 #### Why should use Python?
+- Python is the highest growing programming language in this world currrently.
 - Beginner Friendliness
 - Easy to Understand
 - Very Flexible